 Has been recognized as the provincial or territorial sports organization by the province or territory in which the Division is primarily located; and

-Has at least 5 registered participants from the membership year most recently concluded; and
+Has at least five (5) registered participants; and

-Has applied and has been accepted to be a member in the Corporation.
+Has applied and has been accepted by the board to be a member in the Corporation.

 The term of membership shall be annual, subject to renewal in accordance with the policies of the Corporation.

-As set out in the articles, each member (i.e., each Division) is entitled to receive notice of, attend and vote at all meetings of members and each such member shall be entitled to the following number of votes at such meetings:
+As set out in the articles, each member (i.e., each Division) in good standing is entitled to receive notice of, attend and vote at all meetings of members and each such member shall be entitled to the following number of votes at such meetings:

 Two (2) votes; plus